-Step 4: Finish Alcohol Support, Stop Taking Kratom, And Be Free From Alcohol!
+Step 4: Finish Calm Support, Stop Taking Kratom, And Be Free From Alcohol!

-Once you have tapered off of alcohol, you can simply finish your 30-day supply of Alcohol Support.
+Once you have tapered off of alcohol, you can simply finish your 30-day supply of Calm Support.
 Stop taking kratom every day and use it only as needed going forward.

 Most people who stop taking kratom after a few weeks have no withdrawal symptoms.